ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 }
 ```

-This design ensures a seamless user experience, adapting content dynamically based on whether the user is logged in.

-### Starting Authentication
+- For authenticated users: Displays a personalized greeting.
+- For anonymous users: Displays a login button to trigger the popup-based authentication flow.

+### Initiating the OAuth2 Flow

-The `/auth/google` endpoint initiates authentication by:
+The `/auth/google` endpoint initiates the OAuth2 flow:

-1. Generating security tokens (CSRF and nonce)
+1. Generates security tokens (CSRF and nonce).
-2. Storing them in the session
+2. Stores these tokens in the session.
-3. Redirecting to Google's auth page
+3. Redirects the browser to Google’s authentication page.

 ```rust
 async fn google_auth(